Note Scripts

 With account access

-When you include &mut Account (or &Account), the note script can call methods on the consuming account's components:
+When you include &mut Wallet (or &Wallet), the note script can call methods on the account's components:

 #[note_script]